Vice Chairman, Monumental Sports & Entertainment

 Sheila C. Johnson is an entrepreneur and philanthropist whose accomplishments span the arenas of hospitality, sports, TV/film, the arts, education, women’s empowerment and community development.

-An accomplished violinist, Ms. Johnson earned a bachelor of arts in music from the University of Illinois as well as honorary degrees from numerous other institutions.
-A mother of two, she lives in Middleburg, Va., with her husband, the Honorable William T. Newman Jr.
+An accomplished violinist, Ms. Johnson received a Bachelor of Arts in music from the University of Illinois, as well as honorary degrees from numerous other institutions.
+She lives in Middleburg, VA, is married to the Honorable William T. Newman, Jr., and has two children.